Miskolc Synagogue

-The Kazinczy Street Synagogue of Miskolc is the only surviving synagogue in the city of Miskolc, Hungary, and the only still functioning synagogue of Borsod-Abaúj-Zemplén county.
+The Miskolc Synagogue, also called the Kazinczy Street Synagogue or the Great Synagogue of Miskolc, is an Orthodox Jewish congregation and synagogue, located in the town of Miskolc, in the county of Borsod-Abaúj-Zemplén, Hungary.
+It is the only remaining synagogue in the Borsod-Abaúj-Zemplén county.

+History

-The synagogue was designed by Ludwig Förster and built between 1856 and 1862 in neo-Romanesque style.
-Its Kazinczy Street facade has a rose window and narrow Gothic windows.
+The synagogue was designed by Ludwig Förster and built between 1856 and 1862 in Romanesque Revival and |Rundbogenstil styles.
+Its Kazinczy Street façade has a rose window and narrow Gothic Revival windows.
 The synagogue has three aisles.
-The women's balcony is supported by slim iron pillars decorated with Gothic Revival and Neo-Byzantine elements.
+The women's balcony is supported by slim iron pillars decorated with Gothic Revival and Byzantine Revival elements.
 The painting of the walls feature ornamental Eastern design.